 Baby arugula is so handy to have in the fridge.
-It’s great in salads, and sautéed arugula can be a nice addition to a pasta dish.
+It’s great in salads, and sauteed arugula can be a nice addition to a pasta dish.
 Arugula can also be the star of a simple side dish, as in today’s Sautéed Arugula with Bell Peppers recipe.

 But it can be a nice addition to give more attention to that side dish, to round out a special dinner, or spruce up a simple entree.
-Today’s sautéed arugula is one simple side you can try if you haven’t already cooked up something like this in your kitchen.
+Today’s sautéed arugula is one simple side with a lot of flavor that you can try if you haven’t already cooked up something like this in your kitchen.

 The recipe calls for baby arugula, as I tend to have it on hand a lot.
 But you could definitely use one bunch of fully grown arugula if you like.
 You still cook that until it starts to wilt, just might take another minute or two.